rustiiiiiii/TumorTrace_Infosys_Internship_Oct2024/README.md

 	4. Model Training:
 The project uses deep learning models like VGG16, ResNet50, and ResNet18.
 These models are pre-trained on large datasets (like ImageNet) and then fine-tuned for breast tumor detection using the MRI images.
-The models are trained using techniques like CrossEntropyLoss for binary classification, and optimizers like Adam and SGD are used to minimize the loss during training.
+The models are trained using techniques like CrossEntropyLoss for binary classification, and optimizer like SGD is used to minimize the loss during training.

 	5. Model Evaluation: